Write a little about yourself. Just a paragraph will do.

-Beyond that: I'm queer and exploring polyamory.
-My (now ex-)wife
+Beyond that: I'm queer and solo poly.
+My (now ex-)wife and I opened

-and I opened up our marriage a number of years ago, but we later
+up our marriage a number of years ago, but we later decided that

-decided that after almost 8 years together, we'd each be able to
+after almost 8 years together, we'd each be able to grow best

-grow best living apart.
-So we've transitioned into a great
+living apart.
+So we've transitioned into a great friendship.

 I'd like to find someone(s) with whom to explore polyamory in the

-context of a long-term, supportive relationship.
-However, I'm also
+context of a longer-term, supportive relationship.
+However, I'm

-quite content with my life in a solo sense, so if a relationship
+also quite content with my life in a solo sense, so if a

-isn't flowing, I'm fine to let it go (and become friends, or not).
+relationship isn't flowing, I'm fine to let it go (and become

 What I’m doing with my life